BrodyAcquilano/urban-resource-map-client/README.md

 ## 🔮 Future Improvements

-- ✅ Add scoring logic to highlight strong/weak areas
+- 🔒 Add optional login system to restrict access to a private admin version (link both client and admin versions)
-- ✅ Add seasonal/time filters to track shifting availability
+- 🧭 Add richer visual overlays for accessibility, mobility, or walkability zones
-- ✅ Add user login or role-based permissions for editing
+- 📅 Add dynamic seasonal or time-based filters with real-time awareness
-- ✅ Export full-page PDFs with custom map overlays
+- 🧰 Allow toggling custom filters for different community needs
-- ✅ Add import/export buttons for bulk JSON or CSV data
+- 💬 Add multilingual support for more inclusive access

 ---